IntelliJ IDEA 2024.3 Help

 Enable the Terminal plugin

 This functionality relies on the Terminal plugin, which is bundled and enabled in IntelliJ IDEA by default.
-If the relevant features aren't available, make sure that you didn't disable the plugin.
+If the relevant features are not available, make sure that you did not disable the plugin.

 2. Open the Installed tab, find the Terminal plugin, and select the checkbox next to the plugin name.